 While residencies have long been a staple of the medical training model for physicians, they are a much newer phenomenon for advanced practice providers.
-Completing a residency or fellowship is not a requirement for nurse practitioner practice, but can be a worthwhile supplement to the education NPs receive in school as well as provide a more supported transition from education into practice.
+Completing a residency, APP fellowship, or transition to practice program is not a requirement for nurse practitioner practice, but can be a worthwhile supplement to the education NPs receive in school as well as provide a more supported transition from education into practice.
 In this post we’ll cover everything you need to know if you’re a NP considering a residency or fellowship from application timelines to the average salary for NP residents.

 Why are Nurse Practitioner Residencies Valuable?

 Nurse practitioners gain a foundation of knowledge in their NP schooling, however their education is much shorter than that of physicians and consists of significantly fewer clinical hours.
 In fact, in some cases, nurse practitioners may receive just 3% of the hands-on patient care hours that physicians do in medical school and residency.
 In the workplace, however, NPs and PAs are a heavily relied-upon resource and may be expected to care for complex patients.
 In some settings, nurse practitioners are expected to provide as much as 80% of the care that physicians provide – but with far less formal training.